 The great thing is that albeit this is not really all that much noticeable on a day to day or week to week basis, it will pay off on the long run.
 Making it a lifestyle choice transforms the whole process into something quite easier and attainable.

 You don’t have to follow anything more than common sense to see that biking constitutes for a great cardio and leg workout.
-A fairly good substitute for a cardio workout like the P90 workout program or the 21 Day Fix for the ladies.
+A fairly good substitute for a cardio workout like the P90 workout program or the 21 Day Fix or the Piyo workout for the ladies.

 3. Fun has a different label for many, but I’m willing to bet that pedaling across bike lanes beats traffic jam any given day.
 Besides, you’ve never heard someone’s cool story beginning with: “you will never guess what happened on my way to work while waiting in the car”.